Recycle water and save money for your wash bay

 wash bay roofed trucks

-Wash bays come in a variety of forms, from a simple temporary structure to a fully roofed permanent fixture.
+There are plenty of wash bay designs out there, from a simple temporary structure to a fully roofed permanent fixture.
 Simple forms of treatment include silt traps, while oil separators are more complex treatment processes to clean used wash bay water.
 However, all of them have the same basic functions and objectives:

 • Containing the wastewater from wash down activities